 With it, sage grouse are disappearing, too.

 According to new data from the U.S. Geological Survey first reported by the Theodore Roosevelt Conservation Partnership, there are 80 percent fewer male sage grouse at leks compared to 1965, an annual loss of roughly three percent—one percent more than what was previously believed.
 Further, half of that loss has come in the last 17 years.
 This report highlighted five reasons sage grouse are in a steeper decline: habitat conversion to cropland, energy development and mining, conifer intrusion, climate change, and cheatgrass fueling more and hotter fires.

-“I wish I could say I’m surprised by this, but I’m not,” Science and environment public media journalist Ashley Ahearn said.
+“I wish I could say I’m surprised by this, but I’m not,” said Ashley Ahearn, Science and environment public media journalist.

 Ahearn is an award-winning journalist from eastern Washington who is most notable for her work for NPR and member stations over the last decade.
 While she’s most recently hosted and produced Terrestrial, a national podcast in partnership with NPR’s Story Lab and KUOW in Seattle, she also dove into the world of climate change and created and produced a podcast series on how it’s affecting sage grouse.
 A riveting and attention-grabbing series, the aptly named Grouse podcast had Ahearn in the heart of the American West, exploring through different interviews the reality of the situation, future advancements we need to make, and some of the work that folks are doing to fight wildfires and the steep declines of the birds.

-“Everything I was hearing from scientists and experts that I was talking about in making the Grouse podcast was pointing in this direction of consistent declines with some blips and pockets of healthy populations here and there across the West,” she said.
-“But the general trend, those new stats are consistent with what I was hearing.”
+“Everything I was hearing from scientists and experts that I was talking to in making the Grouse podcast was pointing in this direction of consistent declines with some blips and pockets of healthy populations here and there across the West,” she said.
+“But the general trend…those new stats are consistent with what I was hearing.”

 With that, I want to add a sixth reason for the bird’s decline: our nation’s political polarization.
 But before we dive into the nuances of how a bird can signal our civil strife, it’s worth revisiting one of the biggest advancements we made for the species: the 2015 Great Compromise.